-- If your vehicle has been stolen, you should contact the police immediately and file a stolen vehicle report.
+- Contact the police immediately and file a stolen vehicle report.

 - Most insurance companies cannot process a claim for vehicle theft unless you first file a police report.

-- After contacting the police, you should report the theft to your insurance company.
-Even if you do not have comprehensive coverage, you should still notify your carrier of any stolen vehicles immediately.
+- Report the theft to your insurance company.
+Even if you do not have comprehensive insurance, which covers vehicle thefts, you should still notify your carrier of any stolen vehicles immediately.

 - Notifying your insurance carrier of the vehicle theft could help protect you if the thief causes damage to others with your car.

 - When you contact your insurance company, try to have the following information available:

 - Certificate of Title for the vehicle and/or loan/lease paperwork.

 - Location of all keys to the vehicle before and after the theft.